 Designers continually develop knowledge with customers, commissioners, users, fellow designers, partners, and other stakeholders.
-They acquire, create, and share knowledge of different sorts.
-This post explains which sorts of knowledge a team needs to accomplish design work.
+They produce and use knowledge of different sorts.
+Which sorts of knowledge does a team need to accomplish design work?

 Sorts of knowledge